regismat/magman/README.md

-## MagMan is a store management developed in Ruby on Rails
+## MagMan is a store management system developed in Ruby on Rails